 TRUCKING COMPANY ORDERED TO COMPENSATE EMPLOYEE

 Baker & Associates is not involved in this case, but it is critical that all business owners understand and learn from the details of this recent case.

 Earlier this year, California company JHOS Logistics and Transportation Inc. terminated an employee when he would not drive a truck he believed exceeded weight restrictions.
 This situation might seem rather simple and straightforward; however, it was anything but.

-Terminating an employee always requires great care.
-Employers must ensure they do not violate the law.
-And in this case, terminating this employee was in direct violation of the Surface Transportation Assistance Act (STAA).
+Terminating an employee always requires care to make sure they do not violate the law.
+In the JHOS Trucking case, terminating this employee was in direct violation of the Surface Transportation Assistance Act (STAA).
 The STAA states that employers cannot discharge an employee if they:

 - File a complaint regarding a violation; or

 - Refuse to drive a vehicle if it violates safety standards.

 Therefore, the Occupational Safety and Health Administration (OSHA) determined that the company violated the law and ordered the company to:

 - Repay $190,000 in lost wages;